micmejia/bible-dump/AMPC/Mark/Mark 8.md

-And He [^h]caught the blind man by the hand and led him out of the village; and when He had spit on his eyes and put His hands upon him, He asked him, Do you [[^i]possibly] see anything?
+And He caught the blind man by the hand and led him out of the village; and when He had spit on his eyes and put His hands upon him, He asked him, Do you [possibly] see anything?